vbrandl/HSP-Churn-Report/report.md

 WHERE time_seen BETWEEN %(start)s AND %(start)s + %(frame)s
 ```

-With this query, a loop was needed to query each frame.
+With this query, a loop was needed to query each frame separately.
-The PostgreSQL extension `Timescale` offers a function `time_bucket` [^time_bucket] to perform an equivalent operation on the database, which allows to query many time frames at once and gets rid of the round trips.
+The PostgreSQL extension `Timescale` offers a function `time_bucket` [^time_bucket] to perform an equivalent operation on the database, which allows to query many time frames at once and reduces the round trips from `duration / bucket_size` to one.

 ```sql
 SELECT time_bucket(%(bucket_size)s, time_seen), bot_id, ip, port, botnet_id